Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 The plan should consist of: abstract, background, aims and hypotheses, significance, how will the plan be carried out in practice, research environment, timetable and funding plan.

-4. Supervision plan - Postgraduate graduate study plan
+4. Supervision plan – Postgraduate study plan

 Use this Supervision plan at Faculty of Science and